ninjaframework/ninja/ninja-core/src/site/markdown/index.md

 		<h2>Powerful build system</h2>
 		<p>Maven is one of the best build and library management systems out there.
 And
 			Ninja is built for it.
-Even better: Automating your builds in Jenkins becomes as easy as telling Jenkins your repository location.</p>
+Even better: Automating your builds in Jenkins becomes as easy as telling Jenkins your repository location.
+Ninja and our test framework is made for it.</p>
 	</div>

 	<div class="span4">